Solar Cruiser Disturbance Torque Estimation and Predictive Momentum Management: Numerical Simulation Results

-Using NASA's state-of-the-art thresholding momentum management policy, a slew maneuver tracking initial attitude of $\mbs{\theta}_0 = \Big[ -3^\circ \,\,\, 0 \,\,\, 0 \Big]^\trans$ to ${\mbs{\theta}}_d = \mbf{0}$ is performed.
-As shown in Fig.~\ref{Fig_NASA_sim} with the label ``NASA-3,'' the $3^\circ$ slew demonstrates effective momentum management, where the performance is similar to that shown by \cite{Inness2023MM,Tyler2024}, although this is difficult to compare quantitatively due to redacted plot axes.
-The momentum management method developed by \cite{Inness2023MM,Tyler2024} is effective at keeping the angular momentum of the RWs within reasonable bounds with realistic actuation inputs.
-However, with a slightly larger slew maneuver starting from $\mbs{\theta}_0 = \Big[ -4^\circ \,\,\, 0 \,\,\, 0 \Big]^\trans$, the system suffers from RW saturation, and the solar sail loses attitude control authority, which is shown in the result of Fig.~\ref{Fig_NASA_sim} with the label ``NASA-4.''
+Using NASA's state-of-the-art thresholding momentum management policy, a maneuver sequence tracking initial attitude of $\mbs{\theta}_0 = \mbf{0}$ to ${\mbs{\theta}}_\text{goal} = \Big[ 0^\circ \,\,\, 10^\circ \,\,\, 1^\circ \Big]^\trans$ is performed, following the desired hold-slew-hold-slew-hold trajectory.
+As shown in Fig.~\ref{Fig_NASA_sim} with the label ``NASA,'' the maneuver demonstrates effective momentum management, where the steady-state performance is similar to that shown by~\cite{Inness2023MM,Tyler2024}, although this is difficult to compare quantitatively due to redacted plot axes.
+The momentum management method developed by~\cite{Inness2023MM,Tyler2024} is effective at keeping the angular momentum of the RWs within reasonable bounds with realistic actuation inputs.
+However, with a slightly larger slew maneuver with ${\mbs{\theta}}_\text{goal} = \Big[ 0^\circ \,\,\, 10.5^\circ \,\,\, 1^\circ \Big]^\trans$, the system suffers from RW saturation, and the solar sail loses attitude control authority, which is shown in the result of Fig.~\ref{Fig_NASA_sim} with the label ``NASA-sat.''
 For reference, the black dashed lines in Fig.~\ref{Fig_NASA_simb} indicate $25\%$ of the angular momentum capacity of each RW, which is also the soft constraint value chosen for the proposed MPC-based approach in the following sections.
 The black dashed lines in Fig.~\ref{Fig_NASA_simc} indicate the activation thresholds, while the green dashed lines represent the deactivation thresholds.